Wrongful Convictions

 The case has garnered national attention, with many people, including celebrities such as Kim Kardashian, activists, and legal experts, calling for a new trial and for Jones' execution to be stopped.
 Such advocacy and public pressure in 2021 resulted in Oklahoma Governor Kevin Stitt barricading himself in the Governor's Mansion just prior to commuting Jones' sentence form death to life in prison without parole.

 Her analysis was later disputed in a 2001 FBI review and DNA testing was then conducted on evidence, conclusively proving that Pierce was innocent.
-It was then discovered that another man as the likely perpetrator.
+It was then discovered that another man was the likely perpetrator.
 Based on this new evidence, Pierce was exonerated and released from prison in 2018 after serving 20 years behind bars.
-Pierce lost 15 years, his marriage and the chance to see his twin boys grow up due to the misconduct of Macy & Gilchrist.
+Pierce lost 15 years, of his marriage, and the chance to see his twin boys grow up due to the misconduct of Macy & Gilchrist.

 In 1984, Denice Haraway, a convenience store clerk, was kidnapped and murdered in Ada, Oklahoma.
 Two men, Tommy Ward and Karl Fontenot, were convicted of the crime and sentenced to life in prison without the possibility of parole.
 However, in 2016, after new evidence came to light, a federal judge ordered a new trial for the two men.
 They were eventually released in 2019, after spending more than 30 years in prison.